-Every backyard birder has heard the resounding thud of a bird hitting a window, and even with the best preventative measures to help birds see and avoid the glass, impacts are inevitable.
+Every birder has heard the resounding thud of a bird hitting a window, and even with the best preventative measures to help birds see and avoid the glass, impacts are inevitable.
 But when a bird strikes a window, what can be done to help it recover?

 Why Birds Hit Windows

 Birds are intelligent about natural predators and obstacles in their environment, but they do not recognize glass as a solid surface and have no conception that it can be dangerous.
 Most often, window collisions happen because birds see various reflections in the glass and mistake those reflections for something real.
 Reflecting branches, for example, can seem like a good place to land, or a feeder reflection may seem like a tasty food source.
-Even reflections of other birds can be confusing because it will seem as though the area is safe.
+Even reflections of other birds can be confusing because it will seem as though the area beyond the glass is safe.
 When birds are panicked, such as being startled or chased by a hawk or cat, they are even more likely to crash into the glass, even if that glass has been treated or made more visible.

 When Window Collisions Happen

-While there are many ways to prevent bird window collisions, even the most vigilant backyard birder will occasionally have a bird strike a window.
+While there are many ways to prevent bird window collisions, even the most vigilant birder will occasionally have a bird strike a window.
 When that happens:

-- Check for Injuries.
 If the bird is unconscious, gently pick it up or carefully check for visible injuries, including signs of broken bones or cuts.
 Other indications may be missing feathers or a discharge from the bill.
 If the bird is severely hurt, contact a bird rescue organization to ensure the bird gets immediate, appropriate medical care.
 While handling the bird, it is always wise to wear gloves.